uiv-lib/uiv/docs/components/tabs.md

 Name            | Params                   | Description
 --------------- | -----------              | ---------------
 `change`        | index                    | Trigger after active tab changed, with the active index.
-`before-change` | indexFrom, indexTo, done | Trigger before active tab change.
-Calling `done()` will allow the change.
-Calling `done(err)`, where `err` is any value, will prevent it.
-Note that this callback will only trigger on tab clicking.
 `changed`       | index                    | Trigger after tab changed and transition finished, with the active index.

 ### [Tab](https://github.com/uiv-lib/uiv/blob/1.x/src/components/tabs/Tab.vue)